Updated 14th April 2022

 But ZOE’s research has shown that the way your insulin and blood sugar levels change after eating is specific to you.

-Your blood fat responses and your gut microbiome also play important roles in whether certain foods are good for your body.
+Your blood fat responses and your gut microbiome also play important roles in whether different foods are good for your body.

-Your gut microbiome is the name for the trillions of bacteria and other microorganisms that live in your gut.
-They break down the food you eat into chemicals that are involved in important functions in your body.
+Your gut microbiome is the trillions of bacteria and other microorganisms that live in your gut.
+They break down the food you eat into chemicals that play important roles in your body.

 ZOE scientists have identified 15 “good” and 15 “bad” gut bugs.
 Some of them are linked to how much insulin your body produces and your insulin sensitivity.

-The ZOE at-home test tells you how different foods, and combinations of foods, impact your blood sugar and blood fat, as well as the makeup of your gut microbiome.
+The ZOE at-home test tells you how different foods, and their combinations, affect your blood sugar and blood fat levels, as well as the makeup of your gut microbiome.

 With the ZOE program, you can find the best foods for you.